guilhemmarchand/TA-jira-service-desk-simple-addon/docs/index.rst

 - Dynamic assignment of priority (optional)
 - Dynamic and/or static assignment of summary, description, assignee and labels
 - Custom fields full capabilities via the embedded custom field structure in alerts (optional)
-- Deduplication feature workflow, allows detecting a duplication issue creation request, and adding new comments automatically instead of creating duplicated issues
+- Deduplication feature workflow with bi-directional integration, allows detecting a duplication issue creation request, and adding new comments automatically instead of creating duplicated issues
 - Attaching Splunk alert results to the JIRA issue in CSV or JSON format
 - Resilient store JIRA issue creation, shall a JIRA issue fails to be created, the resilient workflow handles automatic retries with a resilient policy
 - Monitoring of JIRA issue workflow via the embedded Overview dashboard and out of the box alerts
+- Get any information from JIRA via the REST API custom command wrapper, generate and index to summary events or the metric store issues statistics per projects

 .. image:: img/screenshot.png
    :alt: screenshot.png